 In this article, we’re going to give you five tips that specifically cater to high-income Gen X members and their unprecedented challenges so that you can have clarity and confidence in your financial plan.

-Allocate to the right accounts
+Allocate to the Right Accounts

 First up, you want to take advantage of the vehicles that are available to you.
 It can feel overwhelming trying to understand all of the options out there and decide what the best asset allocation is for you, but the difference it can make in your retirement plan is well worth the upfront time investment.